 As mentioned earlier, supermarkets have a duty of care to provide a safe environment to all that come into the store including those who work there, those that are there to shop and anyone else such as tradesmen for example that may need to visit the store.
 Outside premises that belong to the supermarket such as car parks are also included in this.
-If a supermarket fails to prevent an accident from occurring due to negligence, then providing it can be proven, they will be found liable for any compensation claims brought against them.
+If a supermarket fails to prevent an accident from occurring due to negligence, then providing it can be proven, they could be found liable for any compensation claims brought against them.

-Supermarkets are bound by the Occupiers Liability Act, 1957 which states that any owners or occupiers of premises must do everything they can to provide a safe environment for visitors.
+Supermarkets are bound by the Occupiers’ Liability Act 1957 which states that any owners or occupiers of premises must do everything they can to provide a safe environment for visitors.

-Also, under the Health and Safety at Work etc Act 1974 regulations, supermarkets are also legally expected to do everything they can to ensure the safety and well-being of their staff whilst at work.
+Also, under the Health and Safety at Work etc. Act 1974 regulations, supermarkets are also legally expected to do everything they can to ensure the safety and well-being of their staff whilst at work.
 Under the guidance of the legislation, the supermarket employers are expected to have health and safety policies and procedures that relate to different areas of their premises put in place, and staff trained sufficiently so that they can adhere to them.
-They are expected to provide personal health and safety training too such as trainings in lifting and handling techniques.
+They are expected to provide personal health and safety training too such as training in lifting and handling techniques.
 Risk assessments should be regularly carried out and strategies put in place to deal with any potential risks found.

 - Slips – Staff should have had training in what to do if a slip hazard is presented.
 If the floor becomes wet due to wet weather conditions outside, ‘wet floor’ warning signs should be put up immediately and an attempt to dry the floor should be made.
 If there is a leak or spillage, again, ‘wet floor’ signs should be put in place and the floor cleared as soon as possible.

 - Trips and falls – Part of the health and safety training should include general housekeeping.
 Any walkways of spaces should be kept clear of any items causing an obstacle or trip hazard.
-Any areas on the premises that may be uneven, such as in the car park for example, should be either dealt with and maintained, or have warning signs to alert staff and visitors of a possible trip hazard.
+Any areas on the premises that may be uneven, such as in the car park, for example, should be either dealt with and maintained or have warning signs to alert staff and visitors of a possible trip hazard.

 - Equipment – All equipment should regularly be tested and maintained to ensure that it remains in good working order.